OneCricketeer/schema-registry-transfer-smt/README.md

 Schema Registry Transfer SMT
 ============================

 A [Kafka Connect Single Message Transformation (SMT)][smt] that reads the serialized [wire format header][wire-format] of Confluent's `KafkaAvroSerializer`, performs a lookup against a source [Confluent Schema Registry][schema-registry] for the ID in the message, and registers that schema into a destination Registry for that topic/subject under a new ID.

 To be used where it is not feasible to make the destination Schema Registry as a follower to the source Registry, or when migrating topics to a new cluster.

 > _Requires that the Kafka Connect tasks can reach both Schema Registries._

+This transform doesn't mirror the contents of the `_schemas` topic, so therefore each registry can be completely isolated from one another.
+As a side-effect of this, the subject configurations that might be applied to the `/config` endpoint in the source registry are not copied to the destination.
+In other words, you might get schema registration errors if using differing compatibility levels on the registries.
+Just a heads-up.

 Example Kafka Connectors where this could be applied.